Note: This blog was written by author Sarah Osman for Matador Network in paid partnership with TOURISM Santa Fe. Updated February 2023.

 Itinerary #4: Outdoor rush

-Thanks to 300 days of sunshine as well as four distinct seasons, Santa Fe is an outdoorsy city any time of year.
+Thanks to 320+ days of sunshine, as well as four distinct seasons, Santa Fe is an outdoorsy city any time of year.
 Exactly what to explore, though, depends on when you visit.
 Here are some recommendations.

-Contrary to popular belief, Santa Fe does get snow — and quite a lot of it.
+Contrary to popular belief, Santa Fe does get snow—and quite a lot of it.
 Located just a half hour from the center of town is Ski Santa Fe, where you can ski, snowboard, or safely watch your friends from the warmth of the lodge.
-Expect a fair amount of powder during a season that typically lasts from December to mid-March.
+Expect a fair amount of powder during a season that typically lasts from December to April.

 There’s quite a bit of hiking that’s closer to Santa Fe, too.
-Santa Fe National Forest starts roughly 20 minutes outside of downtown and is great for hiking, camping, and, in some areas, fishing.
-It’s worth a trek any time of year, but the absolute best time to visit is in the fall when the aspens change color and the forest turns to a blend of vibrant yellows, reds, and oranges.
-On the outskirts of the forest (in the Espanola Ranger District), you’ll find the Dale Ball Trails, which are superb for hiking, running, and biking.
+Access to the Santa Fe National Forest is minutes from downtown and is great for hiking, camping, and, in some areas, fishing.
+It’s worth an exploration any time of year, but the absolute best time to visit is in the fall when the aspens change color and the forest turns to a blend of vibrant yellows, reds, and oranges.
+On the outskirts of the forest, you’ll find the Dale Ball Trails, which are superb for hiking, running, and biking.
 These are a bit closer to the city and can be accessed year-round.

-In Santa Fe proper, there are two extensive parks: Railyard Park and Cross of the Martyrs Park.
-The Santa Fe Railyard and Railyard Park sit right in town and are home to contemporary art, restaurants, shops, and markets (many events take place here as well).
+In Santa Fe proper, there are two extensive parks: Railyard Park and the Santa Fe Railyard sit right in town and are home to contemporary art, restaurants, shops, and markets (many events take place here as well).
 Cross of the Martyrs, meanwhile, overlooks the entire city from its vantage point just northeast of the Plaza.
 It’s roughly a 20-minute hike to the top (involving a lot of steps), but your effort is rewarded with an awesome spot to watch the sunset or escape the bustle of the city.

 If you need a chance to catch your breath amid all these outdoor adventures, it’s easy to slow down at Santa Fe’s top-tier spas.
-Sunrise Springs Spa Resort is just one local hot spot that’s mastered the art of tranquility.
-It’s set in 70 acres of wetland — ciénega in Spanish — and these natural springs fill the repose pools.
+Ojo Santa Fe Resort is just one local hot spot that’s mastered the art of tranquility.
+It’s set in 70 acres of wetland—ciénega in Spanish—and these natural springs fill the repose pools.
 (You can even drink the fresh spring water straight from the tap.)

 Blog courtesy of Matador Network